krishaamer/green-filter-research/research/literature/finance.md

     advisor, that could be converted into a portable, mobile form, in my pocket every day?

+-   @hymanShoppingChangeConsumer2017

+-   @brantleyBrewingBoycottHow2021

+-   Contact Kalle Lasn, Culture Jam

+-   “ESG Accessibility”, Large-scale accessibility to ESG,

+-   @lillevaliUuringVastutustundlikkusEesti2022 and
+    @EstwatchEstwatchiVarskest Shop sustainability in Estonia

+-   @helensaarmetsTarbimiselSilmagaNahtamatu2021 Tarbimise jalajälg poes

+-   @creditsuisseYoungConsumersMay2022 Young consumers drive speed of eco change?

+-   @hesterm.peirceSECGovStatement2022: “The piece of the settlement aimed at getting important information to customers is more understandable from a retail protection standpoint.
+Customers who lend crypto assets to a company in exchange for a promised return should get the information they need to assess the risks against the rewards.”

 ### Programmable Money {#programmable-money}

 -   People like Turkey losing 75% of the value of their assets when